 High levels of stigma regarding alcohol use disorder and anxiety about judgment and potential professional consequences should a problem be detected can affect the willingness of an individual to seek help.

-Health for Health Professionals Wales (HHP Wales) provides a highly confidential, evidence-based service for staff and students working in the NHS in Wales.
+Canopi provides a highly confidential, evidence-based service for health and social workers in Wales.

-HHP Wales operates in a climate of trust and openness to avoid feelings of fear and shame and strives to offer an opportunity for all NHS Wales staff to receive appropriate mental health and alcohol misuse support.
+Canopi operates in a climate of trust and openness to avoid feelings of fear and shame and strives to offer an opportunity for all in health and social care to receive appropriate mental health and alcohol misuse support.

-To shed further light on this important service, two members of the HHP Wales team, Dr Bern Hard and Dr Mohan de Silva, have kindly agreed to discuss the alcohol use disorder service in more detail.
+To shed further light on this important service, two members of the Canopi team, Dr Bern Hard and Dr Mohan de Silva, have kindly agreed to discuss the alcohol use disorder service in more detail.

 “I think a lot of people worry about confidentiality, stigma and the consequences of disclosing information about alcohol use.